Reviewing Primo Water (PRMW) and Its Rivals

-Primo Water (NASDAQ:PRMW – Get Rating) is one of 18 public companies in the “Bottled & canned soft drinks” industry, but how does it contrast to its rivals?
-We will compare Primo Water to similar businesses based on the strength of its dividends, valuation, risk, profitability, earnings, analyst recommendations and institutional ownership.
+Primo Water (NASDAQ:PRMW – Get Rating) is one of 18 public companies in the “Bottled & canned soft drinks” industry, but how does it weigh in compared to its peers?
+We will compare Primo Water to related businesses based on the strength of its dividends, profitability, valuation, risk, earnings, analyst recommendations and institutional ownership.

+Primo Water pays an annual dividend of $0.28 per share and has a dividend yield of 1.8%.
+Primo Water pays out -147.4% of its earnings in the form of a dividend.
+As a group, “Bottled & canned soft drinks” companies pay a dividend yield of 1.2% and pay out 18.6% of their earnings in the form of a dividend.
+Primo Water is clearly a better dividend stock than its peers, given its higher yield and lower payout ratio.

-This is a breakdown of recent ratings and price targets for Primo Water and its rivals, as reported by MarketBeat.com.
+This is a breakdown of recent ratings and target prices for Primo Water and its peers, as provided by MarketBeat.

 |Sell Ratings